schitresh/computer_science/networks/5_network_security/6_firewall.md

   - TCP, UDP, ICMP which all have a source & a destination address
   - TCP & UDP have port numbers while ICMP uses type code instead of port number
 - It is difficult to explicitly cover every possible rule
-  - Hence a firewal must always have a default policy
+  - Hence a firewall must always have a default policy

 ## Types
 - Static Packet Filtering